Danielmoraisg/Graph-ly/README.md

 ## requiriments.txt

-File to deploy the app.
+File to deploy the app containing all packages needed.
 It was created using [pipreqs](https://pypi.org/project/pipreqs/)

 ## Templates